Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Other cases of crystalline topological phases with wallpaper group symmetry

 i.e., the reflection eigenvalue $-1$ at $\mu_1$ can be trivialized by atomic insulator $|\phi\rangle_{\mathrm{0D}}^{\mu_1}$.
 Near each 0D block labeled by $\mu_2$, there are 2 fermionic holes $(h_1^\dag,h_2^\dag)$ that form another atomic insulator:

 with reflection property as:

 i.e., the reflection eigenvalue $-1$ at $\mu_2$ can be trivialized by atomic insulator $|\phi\rangle_{\mathrm{0D}}^{\mu_2}$.
 Thus the 1D bubble construction on $\tau_{1}$ can change the reflection eigenvalues of $\mu_1$ and $\mu_2$ simultaneously.
 Equivalently, the reflection eigenvalues of 0D blocks $\mu_1$ and $\mu_2$ are not independent.
-Furthermore, above particle-hole construction on 1D blocks labeled by $\tau_1$ will add two complex fermions at each 0D block labeled by $\mu_1$ and delete two complex fermions at each 0D block labeled by $\mu_2$ (by adding two holes), hence the number of complex fermions at $\mu_1$ and $\mu_2$ are not independent.
-More specifically, consider there are $a$ complex fermions on each $\mu_1$ and $b$ complex fermions on each $\mu_2$, and suppose $a+b=c$.
-Take above manipulation $n$ times ($n\in\mathbb{Z}$), the number of complex fermions on each $\mu_1/\mu_2$ is $a+2n/b-2n$, and their summation remains invariant.
-Therefore for a specific $c$, there are only two independent cases: $c=a+b$ and $c=(a+1)+(b-1)$.
+Furthermore, above particle-hole construction on 1D blocks labeled by $\tau_1$ will add two complex fermions with $U^f(1)$ charge $+1$ (particles) at each 0D block labeled by $\mu_1$ and two complex fermions with $U^f(1)$ charge $-1$ (holes) at each 0D block labeled by $\mu_2$, hence the $U^f(1)$ charges at $\mu_1$ and $\mu_2$ are not independent.

 With the help of above discussions, we consider the 0D blocks $\mu_1$ and $\mu_2$ with 1D block $\tau_1$ connecting them.
-The 0D block-state decorated on $\mu_1$ can be characterized by $(a,\pm)$, where $a\in\mathbb{Z}$ represents the number of complex fermions decorated at $\mu_1$ and $\pm$ represents the eigenvalues of reflection symmetry.
+The 0D block-state decorated on $\mu_1$ can be characterized by $(a,\pm)$, where $a\in\mathbb{Z}$ represents the $U^f(1)$ charges at $\mu_1$ and $\pm$ represents the eigenvalues of reflection symmetry.
 Hence all candidates of 0D block-states on $\mu_1$ and $\mu_2$ can be labeled by elements of the group $(\mathbb{Z}\times\mathbb{Z}_2)^2$.
-Then we consider the trivial state labeled by $[(0,+),(0,+)]$, take aforementioned 1D bubble construction on $\tau_1$ one time will lead to a new 0D block-state labeled by $[(2,-),(2,-)]$ which is also trivial.
+Then we consider the trivial state labeled by $[(0,+),(0,+)]$, take aforementioned 1D bubble construction on $\tau_1$ one time will lead to a new 0D block-state labeled by $[(2,-),(-2,-)]$ which is also trivial.
 By parity of reasoning, all trivial 0D block-states will form the following group:

 And they can reduce the classification of 0D block-states on $\mu_1$ and $\mu_2$ from $\mathbb{Z}^2\times\mathbb{Z}_2^2$ to $\mathbb{Z}\times\mathbb{Z}_2^3$.
 Then the classification of crystalline topological phases protected by $pm$ symmetry for 2D systems with spinless fermions is (where the subscript $0$ represents the spinless fermions):